Oct. 2, 2024

 Is that right?

 Alex Goldman: Yes.
 And even in this case, we brought it to the brink.
-Like, I feel like I am a terrible manager of time.
+I feel I am a terrible manager of time.
 And part of that right now specifically is like, we are such a skeleton crew that there was no one being like, Hey, snap it up.
-You gotta like, you've got a job to do and it has to be done in this period of time.
+You got a job to do and it has to be done in this period of time.
 Go faster.

 Jeff Umbro: You and I last spoke a little over a year ago on a panel episode of this show.
 You're our second ever repeat guest.
 And our first ever repeat guest was also on that episode, which is funny.
-I wanted to ask just like, how are things going since we last spoke?
+I wanted to ask, how are things going since we last spoke?

 Alex Goldman: They're going well, I would say.
-Like we're doing, I'm making a show, but things still feel pretty touch and go.
+I'm making a show, but things still feel pretty touch and go.

-Jeff Umbro: In terms of like industry as a whole or like with?
+Jeff Umbro: In terms of the industry as a whole or like with?

-Alex Goldman: In terms of the industry as a whole, in terms of my ability to do this sustainably, like there's, it's, it's all, it feels like a big open question to me.
-I'm sort of conducting a, an in public experiment that I hope doesn't fail, basically.
+Alex Goldman: In terms of the industry as a whole, in terms of my ability to do this sustainably, it feels like a big open question to me.
+I'm sort of conducting an in public experiment that I hope doesn't fail, basically.

 Jeff Umbro: From the early signs that I have seen, I don't think it's failing.